Civil Space Coordination

 - Department of Infrastructure and Regional Development: positioning, navigation and timing as it relates to the transport sector.

-- Department of the Environment: Earth observation as it relates to environmental management.
+- Department of the Environment and Energy: Earth observation as it relates to environmental management.

 - Department of Agriculture and Water Resources: Positioning, navigation and timing, and Earth observation as it relates to agricultural production systems.